mariadb-corporation/MaxScale/Documentation/Tutorials/Replication-Proxy-Binlog-Router-Tutorial.md

 If enabled this option allows MariaDB 10.x slave servers to connect to binlog server using GTID value instead of binlog_file name and position.
 Default option value is _off_.

+### `mariadb10_master_gtid`

+This option allows MaxScale binlog router to register with MariaDB 10.X master using GTID instead of binlog_file name and position in CHANGE MASTER TO admin command.
+Default option value is _off_.

+### `binlog_structure`
+This option controls the way binlog files are saved in the binlogdir: there are two possible values, _flat_ or _tree_.
+The _tree_ structure easily allows the changing of the master server without caring about binlog filename and sequence.
+Default option value is _flat_.

-A complete example of a service entry for a binlog router service would be as follows.
+A **complete example** of a service entry for a binlog router service would be as follows.

 ```
     [Replication]